Order-Preserving outer automorphisms of free and surface groups: Preliminaries

 Furthermore, the correspondences

-are inverses of each other and define a bijective correspondence between the set of orderings on $\mathbb{K}$ and the set of total orders on $\mathbb{K}$.
-The orderings on a field satisfies similar properties as the natural ordering on the real numbers $\mathbb{R}$.
+are inverses of each other and define a bijective correspondence between the set of orderings on $\mathbb{K}$ and the set of total orders on $\mathbb{K}$ satisfying (ORD 3) and (ORD 4).
+The order $<_P$ satisfies properties similar to the properties of the natural ordering of the real numbers $\mathbb{R}$.

 \begin{lem}\cite[\S 1]{LangAlgebra} Let $(\mathbb{K},P)$ be an ordered field.
 Then \begin{itemize} \item $\mathbb{K}$ has characteristic zero. \item $x <_P y$ and $y <_P z$ implies $x <_P z$ \item $x <_P y$ and $0 <_P z$ implies $xz <_P yz$ \item $x <_P y$ and $0 <_P x,y$ implies $1/y <_P 1/x$ \end{itemize} \end{lem}